htorres5/Fire-Flies/README.md

 ## Adapted Scenes
 Scene 1: Getting Groceries (Scrapped: Stealing Food From Farm)

->The first phase is based on the scene where Setsuko and Seita go get and purchase rice from the store after moving in with their Aunt.
+>!The first phase is based on the scene where Setsuko and Seita go get and purchase rice from the store after moving in with their Aunt.
 I decided to adapt this instead of the scene where Seita steals food from farmers due to time constraints, and as a way to differentiate between the pre-raid and post-raid world.
 Also, stealing food would go against my game's goofy story, and trying to create a darker narrative would have taken too much time.
 And I suck at writing :)

 Scene 2: Air Raid
 >This is one of the most iconic scenes from the movie, so I knew it had to go in from the start.
 I struggled with the art direction for this scene since trying to create active destruction in games is very hard to do in a convincing way, but all my doubt went away as soon as I added Camera Shake to the explosions.
 Glory to Camera Shake 🙏🙏🙏